cns-iu/cjobs/Code/README.md

 Hyperbolic embedding is used to create Figure 7 along with Hawkes process results.
 Code for embedding is modified from https://github.com/facebookresearch/poincare-embeddings.

+# Burst Analysis
+Burst detection algorithm (Kleinberg, 2002) and available in the Sci2 Tool (2009) is used to create Figure 6.
+Data for the code is available in cjobs/code.